[Final photos of this project taken by Redfield Photography]

 Once everything is fully dry, the final touch is to secure the panels together with hinges.
 This will not only help with transportation to your venue, but it will allow for movement for set up.
 Part of them will be visible, so take that into consideration when choosing a finish.
 You could also paint them if you want them to blend in more seamlessly.

-And that’s all there really is to it!
+And that’s all there really is to making a DIY seating chart!
 It’s a few simple cuts and a bit of paint!

-I know this project is about the seating chart, but how cute is Ryan in front of this?!
+I know this project is about the wooden seating chart, but how cute is Ryan in front of this?!
+I may be biased since he since my husband, but the colors alone look so good!
 When selecting colors, be sure to take what you’ll be wearing into consideration just in case you want to take photos in front.

-2. Tack in place with gold push pins
+2. Secure the paper in place with gold push pins.

 You may need to use a t-square to keep everything level and even.
 Shoutout to Jeran of Oleander + Palm for making sure these were tacked up beautifully the day of our wedding!

-So that’s the project!
-Let me know if you have any specific questions!
 We’re going to try to find a place to keep and display this in our apartment.
 Maybe as a room divider or to display a dress or two on?
-Who knows!
 It’s just too pretty to get rid of!
+Let me know if you have any ideas.

 And for fun, here’s what it looked at the end of the night.
 The light from the disco ball is just ::chef’s kiss::!
 Thank you to our photographers for capturing this so beautifully!